 Macerator Cutter: Stainless Steel

-The Flojet Macerator Pump is built to work, and it’s built to last.
-It macerators and pumps efficiently and pumps over solid distances.
-This is just about the highest praise you can give a device like this, and it’s no wonder the device has sold so well.
+The Flojet RV Macerator Pump is built to work, and it’s built to last.
+It macerates and pumps efficiently and pumps over solid distances.
+This is just about the highest praise you can give a device like this, and it’s no wonder the device continues to sell well.